matthew-jones-uk/ring-telegram-bot/README.md

 - RECORDING_DURATION

-    Duration (in seconds) to record for after a motion event.
+    Duration (in seconds) to record for, after a motion event.
 Defaults to 15 seconds.

 #### Example